ProvableHQ/leo/README.md

 This will create a new directory with a given package name.
 The new package will have a directory structure as follows:
 ```
 - inputs # Your program inputs
+    - inputs.leo # Your program inputs for main.leo
 - outputs # Your program outputs
 - src
     - lib.leo # Your program library